-Clicking the [Edit Course] button on one record should change the DOM Structure for that list element and the information for the task must put in the fields.
-[Edit Course] button in form the must be activated and [Add Course] must be deactivated.
+Clicking the [Edit Course] button on a record should remove the record from the DOM structure and the information about the task should be populated into the input fields above.
+The [Edit Course] button in the form should be activated and the [Add Course] one should be deactivated.

-After clicking the [Edit Course] button in the form you should send a PUT request to the server to modify the Title, Type, Description and Teacher of the changed item, after the successful request you should fetch the items again and see that changes have been made.
-After that [Edit Course] button must be deactivated and [Add Course] must be activated.
+After clicking the [Edit Course] button in the form, you should send a PUT request to the server to modify the title, type, description, and the teacher’s name of the changed item.
+After the successful request, you should fetch the items again and see that the changes have been made.
+After that, the [Edit Course] button should be deactivated and the [Add Course] one should be activated.